tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@Shivraj97/index.md

 #### Crwn Clothing - React/Redux

-_description_ It is a fashion e-commerce store
+_description_ It is a fashion e-commerce store.
+The user can shop for fashionable clothes and add them to cart and can checkout using Stripe.
+I have added Firebase authentication for SignIn and also added SignIn/SignUp option using custom email/password.
+I have used Redux for state management.

 _stack_ React | Redux | Javascript | Firebase | Stripe | Heroku | HTML5 | SASS